Asalaamu Alaikum waramatluahi wabrakatahu (May the peace, the mercy, and the blessings of Allah (God) be upon you).

 * Creativity –

 I remember once reading a book (I think) and there was a quote that stood out to me so I wrote it down.
 It was a way to give myself forgiveness for not being touched by the “creative/feminine/decorative” gene.
 I really don’t have it y’all, Not a drop!
-It takes lots of reading books, and google with pinterest to come up with ideas in homeschooling.
+It takes lots of reading books, and google with Pinterest to come up with ideas in homeschooling.
 Anyhow the quote also made me remember how when I’m inspired to actually write a post or do something I’m usually busy at that exact moment.
-The quote said ” Creativity is not designed for fitting into a mother’s busy day nor is it convenient” I’m sure there was more to it but it looks like I trailed off in my notebook (ADHD rears it’s ugly little head) But yes, I know I just said to call ourselves to account however this doesn’t mean when and if you find inspiration to write, paint, knit, sew etc you just ignore it.
+The quote said ” Creativity is not designed for fitting into a mother’s busy day nor is it convenient” I’m sure there was more to it but it looks like I trailed off in my notebook (ADHD rears its ugly little head) But yes, I know I just said to call ourselves to account however this doesn’t mean when and if you find inspiration to write, paint, knit, sew, etc you just ignore it.
 Being a woman, a whole person it’s okay to do enjoyable things in life as well.
 We can’t be rules and rigidity all the time.

 * Commitment –

 Be committed to yourself above everything!
 You alone will feel the joys of accomplishing all of these life changes we have discussed in the last few posts.
-However the beauty of self-improvement is it usually makes us a better person which enhances everyone’s life around us which in turn comes back to enhance our lives ma sha Allah alHamdulilah.
-When we take steps to be content our mood improves and we’re kinder to other and a joy to be around.
+However, the beauty of self-improvement is it usually makes us a better person which enhances everyone’s life around us which in turn comes back to enhance our lives ma sha Allah alHamdulilah.
+When we take steps to be content our mood improves and we’re kinder to others and a joy to be around.
 When we de-clutter our minds and our homes we are more productive, thus less stressed and not overwhelmed ma sha Allah

-When we clean, re-organize and smile while trying to be a good example not only do we Feel better but we become better and it can be a means of attaining good ma sha Allah.
+When we clean, re-organize and smile while trying to be a good example not only do we feel better but we become better and it can be a means of attaining good ma sha Allah.
 Remember Abu Huraira quoted Prophet Muhammad as saying: “Removing a harmful thing from the way is also Sadaqah”.